Undergraduate Research in Classics & Religious Studies

-In 2012-13, students did 59 research papers in the Classics & World Religions Department.
+In 2012-13, students did 59 research papers in the Classics & Religious Studies Department.
 Students have opportunities to present at the Ohio University Student Research and Creativity Expo as well as at academic conferences.

 Many research opportunities take place with courses.
 Students also can write a thesis project to earn Departmental Honors.
 View the list of Faculty Research & Specialization Areas for more information on faculty-student research opportunities.